eternaldensity/Sandcastle-Builder/README.md

 - Make the Diamond Mould Maker (and the other boosts and monuments that follow)
 - Have multiple nests (more maps will enable this in the near future)
 - Fledge hatchlings in the minus world (this will be quite a long way ahead)
-- Use the Dragon Overview Pane - it will provide a simple visual of where your dragos are.
+- Use the Dragon Overview Pane - it will provide a simple visual of where your dragons are.
 (Soon)

 #### Epsilon
 - Several small fixes